You are here

 In principle, we delete your data as soon as it is no longer required for the above-mentioned purposes, unless temporary storage is still necessary.
 We store your data on the basis of legal proof and storage obligations, which result among other things from the German Commercial Code and the German Tax Code, according to which the storage periods are up to ten full years.
 In addition, we keep your data for the period during which claims can be asserted against our company (statutory limitation period of three or up to thirty years).

-6. Data security
+6. Data Security

 Your personal data will be transmitted securely by us through encryption.
 We use the coding system SSL (Secure Socket Layer).
-You can recognize an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" and by the lock symbol in your browser line.
+You can recognise an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" and by the lock symbol in your browser line.
 Furthermore, we secure our websites and other systems by technical and organisational measures against loss, destruction, access, alteration or distribution of your data by unauthorised persons.

 7. Rights of data subjects